-- (E) Cash and Cash Equivalents: Cash and cash equivalents include cash and short term investments with original maturities of three months or less at the date of acquisition.
+(E) Cash and Cash Equivalents: Cash and cash equivalents include cash and short term investments with original maturities of three months or less at the date of acquisition.
 Cash and cash equivalents typically include amounts held in an interest bearing overnight account and amounts held in money market funds, and these balances generally exceed insured limits.
-The Company holds its cash at institutions that it believes to be highly creditworthy. - (F) Due from brokers: Due from brokers and Due to brokers accounts on the Consolidated Balance Sheet include collateral transferred to or received from counterparties, including clearinghouses, along with receivables and payables for open and/or closed derivative positions. - (G) Financial Derivatives: The Company enters into various types of financial derivatives subject to its investment guidelines, which include restrictions associated with maintaining its qualification as a REIT.
+The Company holds its cash at institutions that it believes to be highly creditworthy.

+(F) Due from brokers/Due to brokers: Due from brokers and Due to brokers accounts on the Consolidated Balance Sheet include collateral transferred to or received from counterparties, including clearinghouses, along with receivables and payables for open and/or closed derivative positions.

+(G) Financial Derivatives: The Company enters into various types of financial derivatives subject to its investment guidelines, which include restrictions associated with maintaining its qualification as a REIT.
 The Company's financial derivatives are predominantly subject to bilateral collateral arrangements or clearing in accordance with the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.
 The Company may be required to deliver or may receive cash or securities as collateral upon entering into derivative transactions.
-In addition, changes in the relative value of financial derivative transactions may require the Company or the counterparty to post or receive additional collateral.
-In the case of cleared financial derivatives, the clearinghouse becomes the Company's counterparty and a futures commission merchant acts as intermediary between the Company and the clearinghouse with respect to all facets of the related transaction, including the posting and receipt of required collateral.
+In addition, changes in the relative value of financial derivatives, the clearinghouse becomes the Company's counterparty and a futures commission merchant acts as intermediary between the Company and the clearinghouse with respect to all facets of the related transaction, including the posting and receipt of required collateral.
 Collateral received by the Company is reflected on the Consolidated Balance Sheet as "Due to Brokers."
 Conversely, collateral posted by the Company is reflected as "Due from Brokers" on the Consolidated Balance Sheet.
 The types of financial derivatives that have been utilized by the Company to date are interest rate swaps, TBAs, swaptions, and futures.